-AFT is committed to providing shareholders and other stakeholders with a balanced and understandable assessment of its performance, business model, strategic objectives, and its progress against them.
+AFT is committed to providing shareholders and other stakeholders with a balanced and, clear, objective, understandable and easily accessible assessment of its performance, business model, strategic objectives and its progress against them.

 To achieve these goals the Company reports a range of financial and non-financial information at each results announcement and in its full-year reports.